manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Updating_documents/UPDATE.md

 OPTION <optionname>=<value> [ , ... ]
 ```

-The options are the same as for [SELECT](../../Searching/Full_text_matching/Basic_usage.md#SQL) statement.
-Specifically for `UPDATE` statement you can use these options:
+The options are the same as for the [SELECT](../../Searching/Full_text_matching/Basic_usage.md#SQL) statement.
+Specifically for the `UPDATE` statement, you can use these options:

-*   'ignore_nonexistent_columns' - If set to **1** points that the update will silently ignore any warnings about trying to update a column which is not exists in current table schema.
-Default value is  **0**.
+*   'ignore_nonexistent_columns' - If set to **1**, it indicates that the update will silently ignore any warnings about trying to update a column which does not exist in the current table schema.
+The default value is **0**.
-*   'strict' - this option is used in partial JSON attribute updates.
-By default (strict=1), `UPDATE` will end in an error if the `UPDATE` query tries to perform an update on non-numeric properties.
-With strict=0 if multiple properties are updated and some are not allowed, the `UPDATE` will not end in error and will perform the changes only on allowed properties (with the rest being ignored).
-If none of the `SET` changes of the `UPDATE` are not permitted, the command will end in an error even with strict=0.
+*   'strict' - This option is used in partial JSON attribute updates.
+By default (strict=1), `UPDATE` will result in an error if the `UPDATE` query tries to perform an update on non-numeric properties.
+With strict=0, if multiple properties are updated and some are not allowed, the `UPDATE` will not result in an error and will perform the changes only on allowed properties (with the rest being ignored).
+If none of the `SET` changes of the `UPDATE` re permitted, the command will result in an error even with strict=0.

 ### Query optimizer hints